OXID-eSales/oxid-eshop-ide-helper/README.md

 The name of the generated file is `.ide-helper.php` (note the leading dot).
 It's located in the root directory of your OXID eShop project.

+Also this component generates a helper file for PhpStorm IDE so that virtual module parent classes (*_parent) of namespaced modules are clickable.
+The name of the generated file is `.phpstorm.meta.php/oxid.meta.php`.
+This enables you to find the related shop class that is extended by a module.

+NOTE: in case of changes in modules please update the helper file as described below.

 Installation
 ------------